RyanM-Ferreira/capybara-cli/README.md

        //__/         //__/

 ```
-if no arguments are provided it will simply say "Capybara supremacy!"
+If no arguments are provided it will simply say "Capybara supremacy!"
 ```
     /\__/\_
    /       \